spatie/laravel-responsecache/README.md

     /*
      * This class is responsible for generating a hash for a request.
 This hash
-     * is used as a key to look up a cached response.
+     * is used to look up an cached response.
      */
     'hasher' => \Spatie\ResponseCache\Hasher\DefaultHasher::class,

     /*
-     * This class serializes cache data and expands it.
+     * This class is responsible for serializing responses.
-     * Serialization can save the data to be returned in an appropriate form.
      */
-    'serializer' => \Spatie\ResponseCache\Serializer\DefaultSerializer::class,
+    'serializer' => \Spatie\ResponseCache\Serializers\DefaultSerializer::class,
 ];
 ```